#1.Aleene’s Quick Dry Tacky Glue

-We also like that it comes with a fine applicator tip, which believe it or not actually works and makes it much easier to get really precise with the application and not have it run everywhere.
-Also, the does a pretty good job of not wrinkling any thin material you apply it on such as paper.
-And it is Scotch brand, so it’s definitely a well trusted product.
+We also like that it comes with a fine applicator tip, which believes it or not actually works and makes it much easier to get really precise with the application and not have it run everywhere.
+Also, they do a pretty good job of not wrinkling any thin material you apply it on such as paper.
+And it is a Scotch brand, so it’s definitely a well-trusted product.

 #4.Nicole Super Tacky Glue

 The Nicole Super Tacky Glue is another product that makes our top 5 list because it is off the radar and deserves a better mention.
 It holds up even better than the glues we mentioned above.
 The holding power of this tacky glue is amazing and it gives you great flexibility as well.
 The only issue is that it is just not as durable as some others and will crack and peel if you expose it to the elements.